-WHEREUPON, the following proceedings were had at 1 2 1:05 p.m.: EXAMINER CATANACH: At this time we'll call the 3 hearing back to order, and I will call Case 11,497.
-4 5 MR. CARROLL: Application of Amoco Production Company for fourteen unorthodox infill carbon dioxide gas 6 7 well locations, Union County, New Mexico.
-EXAMINER CATANACH: Are there appearances in this 8 case?
-9 May it please the Examiner, my name is 10 MR. CARR: 11 William F. Carr with the Santa Fe law firm Campbell, Carr, 12 Berge and Sheridan.
-13 We represent Amoco Production Company in this 14 matter.
-I'm appearing today in association with A. Andrew 15 Gallo, counsel for Amoco, who's a member of both the Texas 16 17 and Missouri bars, who's going to assist in presentation of the case.
+WHEREUPON, the following proceedings were had at 1 1:05 p.m.: 2 EXAMINER CATANACH: At this time we'll call the 3 hearing back to order, and I will call Case 11,497.
+4 5 MR. CARROLL: Application of Amoco Production Company for fourteen unorthodox infill carbon dioxide gas 6 well locations, Union County, New Mexico.
+7 8 EXAMINER CATANACH: Are there appearances in this 9 case?
+MR. CARR: May it please the Examiner, my name is 10 William F. Carr with the Santa Fe law firm Campbell, Carr, 11 Berge and Sheridan.
+12 We represent Amoco Production Company in this 13 matter.
+14 I'm appearing today in association with A. Andrew 15 Gallo, counsel for Amoco, who's a member of both the Texas 16 and Missouri bars, who's going to assist in presentation of 17 the case.
 18 We have three witnesses.
 19 EXAMINER CATANACH: Are there additional 20 21 appearances?
 Can I get the three witnesses to stand and be 22 sworn in at this time?
 23 24 (Thereupon, the witnesses were sworn.)
-MR. CARR: Mr. Catanach, as you're aware, the 25
+25 MR. CARR: Mr. Catanach, as you're aware, the and the the set of the set of the set

-Bravo Dome was formed in the late 1970s and became effective in 1980.
-Since it was originally created, this unit has been developed by and large on a 640-acre spacing pattern.
-There are two spacing patterns in the unit, but most of the development has occurred within the 640-acre spacing area.

-Recently Amoco undertook a study of the reservoir and evaluated the feasibility of further developing the Tubb formation with an infill drilling program, and the Application we bring to you today is the result of that evaluation.

-We also determined that certain wells needed to be located at unorthodox well locations if, in fact, we were going to maximize the recovery of carbon dioxide from this unit.

-We will present three witnesses today.
-We will first call Sam Culpepper, a landman, who's going to generally identify the three areas or clusters of wells that are the subject of this hearing.
-He will review the general ownership in the area and the current status of Amoco development in the areas that are affected by this case.

-Next we will call Herbert J. Wacker, a geologist.
-He's testified before this Division and Commission before.
-He will review the geology of the Tubb formation in the unit as a whole, but especially in each of the areas that are the subject of this Application, and he will review the geologic parameters that have been utilized in our computer modeling of the reservoir.
+1 Bravo Dome was formed in the late 1970s and became 2 effective in 1980.
+Since it was originally created, this unit has been developed by and large on a 640-acre spacing 3 There are two spacing patterns in the unit, but pattern.
+4 most of the development has occurred within the 640-acre 5 spacing area.
+6 Recently Amoco undertook a study of the reservoir 7 and evaluated the feasibility of further developing the 8 9 Tubb formation with an infill drilling program, and the 10 Application we bring to you today is the result of that evaluation.
+11 We also determined that certain wells needed to 12 13 be located at unorthodox well locations if, in fact, we 14 were going to maximize the recovery of carbon dioxide from this unit.
+15 We will present three witnesses today.
+16 We will first call Sam Culpepper, a landman, 17 18 who's going to generally identify the three areas or clusters of wells that are the subject of this hearing.
+19 He 20 will review the general ownership in the area and the 21 current status of Amoco development in the areas that are 22 affected by this case.
+23 Next we will call Herbert J. Wacker, a geologist.
+24 He's testified before this Division and Commission before.
+25 He will review the geology of the Tubb formation in the unit as a whole, but especially in each of the areas that 1 are the subject of this Application, and he will review the geologic parameters that have been utilized in our computer modeling of the reservoir.

+- Stand the the state of the state

-We will call a petroleum engineering witness, Mr. 5 He's going to review the criteria used by 6 Bill Gibson.
-Amoco to identify the area selected for infill development.
-7 He's going to review the computer models that we have used 8 to simulate flow, both in the reservoir and on the surface.
-9 10 He will show how these have been integrated and used to 11 predict performance of wells at individual specific well sites.
+We will call a petroleum engineering witness, Mr. 5 6 Bill Gibson.
+He's going to review the criteria used by 7 Amoco to identify the area selected for infill development.
+He's going to review the computer models that we have used 8 9 to simulate flow, both in the reservoir and on the surface.
+10 He will show how these have been integrated and used to predict performance of wells at individual specific well 11 sites.
 And using these tools we will show you that we have 12 selected 13 locations for wells, unorthodox locations, for 13 infill wells within the Bravo Dome unit.
 14